|

 - Profection

 - Profection is a time lord system, based on a progression in the order of the signs from a given starting point.
 There are annual, monthly and daily profections for each planet or lot (arabic part).
 A "profection" is simply a "jump" from one sign to the next.
 For instance, an annual profection jumps from one sign to the next on your birthdate every year.
-If Fortuna was in Gemini when you were born, then the annual profection for Fortuna on your next birthday would be Cancer and so on. [source: Zodiac X Files]
+If Fortuna was in Gemini when you were born, then the annual profection for Fortuna on your next birthday would be Cancer and so on.
+Profections also include any arbitrary symbolic movements, such as a day for a year, known as symbolic directions. [see: Zodiac X Files]

 - Prognosis